He is born on 12 July 1955 in Vitebsk, Belarus

 Leonid Afremov loves cats and other animals; he has had cats throughout his entire life.
 He has painted many paintings of cats, dogs, horses, tigers and even giraffes.
 The only political paintings he has are of bull-fighting , where he tries to show the viewer the cruel nature of the sport and discourage the viewers from liking bull-fighting.

-Leonid Afremov was born on 12 July 1955 in Vitebsk, Belarus, then former USSR, to Jewish parents Bella Afremova and Arkadiy Afremov.
+Leonid Afremov was born on 12 July 1955 in Vitebsk, Belarus, then former USSR, from Jewish parents Bella Afremova and Arkadiy Afremov.
 His father was a shoe designer and shoemaker.
 His mother worked in a metal factory in Vitebsk.
 He was born in the same town as Marc Chagall, who later became a significant role model to Afremov.

 Leonid on the right side 1958.